 The IDB will be responsible for overseeing the execution of the Monitoring Plan for the complete Program, including the funds provided by other donors.
 The IDB will also be responsible for reporting to the other donors on the execution and results of the Program.

 The PEU is responsible for preparing the monitoring reports above mentioned with support of IDB Country Office (CCB/CJA), the Energy Division (INE/ENE) which will be responsible for overseeing the execution of the M&E Plan for the complete Program, including funds provided by other donors.
 As such, the results shall be gathered and analyzed semi-annually, and reported to the EU on annual basis on progress towards achieving the results of the Program.
 The EA should facilitate any independent monitoring information required by the donors in coordination with the Bank.
-Each report must be submitted no later than 30 days after the end of the reporting period to the IDB.
+Each report must be submitted no later than 30 days after the end of the reporting period agreed in the Delegation Agreement to the IDB.

 The annual progress report will present to the IDB the degree of fulfillment of the output indicators as recorded in the updated PEP, AOP, and PP. This will allow the Bank to monitor these indicators using the Bank’s PMR tool.